 If you plan on driving, stay hydrated straight edge.
 As discussed, Uber, a public bus, a taxi, or limo will help you avoid a police contact and probably keep you from getting your Driver's License Suspended.
-Erratically avoiding lane corrections and instead, exiting the freeway and heading back, and making a U-Turn is always better than ending up in a sideswipe, or T-Bone collision.
+Erratically avoiding lane corrections instead of exiting the freeway will keep us safer.
+Better to exit, make you U-Turn and head back, rather than sideswipe or be injured during T-Bone collision.

 Tip 11.
 Don't Drive During Rush Hour Traffic.

-As touched upon in Tip 2 above, traveling in a motor vehicle during bumper to bumper, rush hour traffic is the worst time of the day or dusk to for any driver.
-These high traffic times can lead to fatigue, frustration, and, in some cases, road rage.
+As touched upon in Tip 2 above, traveling in a motor vehicle during bumper to bumper, rush hour traffic, or dusk driving is the worst time of the day for any driver.
+These high traffic times can lead to fatigue, frustration, road rage.
 True, sometimes you can't avoid heavy traffic.
-Even when it's not rush hour, road construction and fender benders pulled off to the should tend to slow traffic to a snail's pace.
+Even when it's not rush hour, road construction and fender bender distractions off the road's shoulder tend to create snail's pace traffic.

 But no matter what, you must eliminate as many negative factors associated with driving in a new area as possible.
 Heavy traffic simply makes it harder for you to navigate your way.
-California drivers are notorious for speeding up when you signal to make a lane change, and aggressive driving seems to pervade the major freeways and routes.
-It will be difficult to safely arrive at your exit unless you stay in the slow lane behind the big rigs.
+California drivers are notorious for speeding up when you signal to make a lane change.
+Aggressive driving seems to pervade California's road routes, including our busy freeways.
+Safely arriving at your exit may mean staying in the slow lane behind the big rigs.

-Trying to see around a big truck makes focusing on finding that miniature golf course, or amusement park you are driving towards.
+Trying to see around a big truck makes focusing on finding that miniature golf course or amusement park you seek.
 Plus, your focus is no longer on the road; it's on trying to spot your destination.
 So try and avoid the stress of heavy road traffic by traveling before or after the peak travel times.
-Get there in once piece!
+Get there in one piece!

 Tip 13.
 Use Rest Stops.

-Especially because you want to see the sights, you want to find the designated rest areas before you begin your driving route.
-But its also part of staying calm, clearing your head, and gathering your thoughts.
-So when driving for prolonged periods, you and your passengers should pull off when safe, stretch, refresh, hydrate, urinate, and build confidence.
+You want to see the sights, and you want to find the designated rest areas before beginning your driving route.
+But it's also part of staying calm, clearing your head, and gathering your thoughts.
+So when driving for prolonged periods, you should pull off when safe, allowing passengers fresh air, a stretch, refreshments, hydration, urination.

-You're almost there!
+You must be confident; you're almost there!
 Assuming you ran into bad weather, take some time to inspect the vehicle.
-Make sure your wiper blades are good if it's raining, etc. Remember that you need to increase following distance during snow, ice, and rain.
-Especially in California, fresh rain raises oil and grease above the asphalt.
+Make sure your wiper blades are acceptable if it's raining, etc. Remember that you need to increase following distance during snow, ice, or rain.
+Especially in California, fresh rain raises oil as grease above the asphalt.
 So the roads are very slippery when wet here.

-You may wish to consider parking and letting the rainstorm oil wash away, staying at a hotel, or getting a Lyft or a Taxi to complete your trip in these scary situations.
-Besides, do you want to come home from vacation, needing a vacation?
+You may wish to consider parking, letting the rainstorm oil wash away, staying at a hotel, or getting a Lyft or a Taxi to complete your trip in these scary situations.
+Besides, do you want to come home from vacation, needing a break?
 Tip 12.

 Tip 14.
-Makes Use Of Hand or Turn and Other Signals.
+Makes Use Of Hand or Turn Type Signals

 Sometimes your turn signal fails for whatever reason, or you simply don't want to use it because the guy in the other lane always speeds up!
 Well, that's California for you.
 But you are not them.

 Also, inclement weather may lead to decreased visibility.
-So make sure and stay out of the fast lane.
+So make sure you stay out of the fast lane.
 Nothing pisses off a California driver more than a slow car in the fast lane.
-If you are having a hard time reading street signs or markers, slow down and read the markers as visibility increases with closer distances.
+If you have difficulty reading street signs or markers, slow down, read the posted markers as visibility increases with closer distances.

 Just let the drivers pass if you are on a single lane highway.
-Do what you can to avoid angering others, while avoiding terrible accidents and getting there safely.
+Do what you can to avoid angering others while avoiding terrible accidents, getting there safely.

 To recap, avoiding a potential motor vehicle accident in an unfamiliar place like Los Angeles takes training and education.
 The fear of driving a vehicle on the unfamiliar street and alleyways of L.A. can be terrifying to a newbie.

-But you don't always have to drive, and you certainly don't need to be scared if you are doing everything properly.
-These above steps in staying safe when driving in an unfamiliar city or town, are just a few tips.
+But you don't always have to drive.
+Moreover, you certainly don't need to be scared when doing everything correctly.
+The above steps in staying safe while surrounded by an unfamiliar city or town are just a few tips.

-Keep in mind; there are people on our roads who are not here legally, and who may not care about, or be familiar with our driving laws.
-And even citizens don't always obey traffic safety regulations here.
-So you are always at risk for a crash in L.A. because you have no control over the negligent acts of inattentive or reckless people sharing the roads.
-Just drive carefully and use your mirrors.
+Keep in mind; there are people on our roads who drive illegally, careless about our driving laws.
+Even citizens don't always obey traffic safety regulations.
+So you remain at risk for crashes in L.A. because you have no control over the negligent acts of inattentive or reckless people sharing the roads.
+Just drive carefully; don't forget about using your mirrors.

 Tip 15.
 Get a Lawyer if You Get Hurt in a Vehicle Collision.

-Last, when or if you become injured in a Los Angeles Traffic accident while traveling around town, you must get worthy legal assistance.
-And you must do so immediately, do not pass go.
-Failure to maintain liability insurance on your car means you may not get money for pain and suffering, so don't lie when you rent your car.
+Last, when you become injured in a Los Angeles Traffic accident while traveling around town, you must get worthy legal assistance.
+You must do so immediately, do not pass go.
+Failure to maintain liability insurance on your car means you may not get money for pain and suffering, so don't lie when you rent your vehicle.

 Since you already have insurance, and it's the other person's fault, your attorneys will make a liability insurance claim for you.
-Even if you are out of state, your local attorney will stay in constant contact with you to make sure the other person pays their fair share.
+Even if you are out of state, your local attorney will continuously contact you to make sure the other person pays their fair share.

 When you hire us to get you money, we are your sword and shield till victory!
-Calling us creates a chain in a series of events such as hiring accident scene investigators, gathering witness statements and video evidence, as well as copies of police reports.
+Calling us creates a chain in a series of events such as hiring accident scene investigators, gathering witness statements, video evidence, copies of police reports.

-Next, we file the necessary legal documents, parlay with the other side's insurance company or self-insured defendants, file and prosecute your matter to a court trial, if needed.
-So don't waive the statute of limitations by sleeping on your rights.
+Next, we file the necessary legal documents, as we parlay with the other side's insurance company or self-insured defendants.
+If they refuse to play ball, we will file your matter, seeking a court trial, if needed.
+But you must not waive the statute of limitations by sleeping on your rights.

 Call Ehline Law Firm Personal Injury Attorneys, APLC at (213) 596-9642.
-Or you may also contact our attorneys and staff online.
+Or you may also contact our attorneys, team members, or other staff online.
 As always, we offer a free telephonic conversation to discusses the various aspects of your case with an experienced personal injury lawyer.

 Practice Area Information